-We create VUI design that produces functional and efficient designs that meet the customer’s needs.
+We create Visual User Interface (VUI) designs that produce functional and efficient interfaces that meet the customer’s needs.

-When we get a request from a prospect or a partner looking to engage with a prospect, we need to get either the existing call flow that represents the desired future state or the documentation of the existing IVR.
-If the customer can provide us neither document, we have the capability to call into their IVR and perform an IVR mapping.
-It is preferable to get the documentation as IVR mapping can miss things, especially if there is account specific behavior or customization.
+What happens we get a request from a prospect or a partner looking to engage with a prospect?
+We need either the existing call flow that represents the desired state of the existing IVR or documentation.
+If the customer can provide us neither document, we have the capability to call into their IVR.
+Also we perform an IVR mapping.
+You should to get the documentation as IVR mapping can miss things, especially if there is account specific behavior.

 We take the call flow and put it into Enterprise Architect.
-Once the flow is in and the objects have been created, we perform Function Point Analysis, which estimates a project’s level of effort based upon Inputs, Outputs, Decision Points and External Interfaces modified by a complexity (i.e., High, Medium, Low).
+Once the flow is in and the objects have been created, we perform Function Point Analysis.
+Basically, which estimates a project’s level of effort based upon Inputs, Outputs, Decision Points and External Interfaces.
 This estimation provides the total level of complexity in Function Points.
 We then apply the hours per function point modifier to determine the total level of effort.

 Following the kickoff meeting, the designer or design team begins gathering requirements.
 This involves several types of activities including, but not constrained to, customer meetings, data gathering, persona definition and brainstorming.
 All of this effort is geared towards producing a General Solution Document (GSD).
 The GSD is simply a restating of the requirements from the statement of work.
-The main goal is to clarify the high level requirements and define the scope of the work to be done in our terms.
-The GSD becomes the vehicle we use to clarify our understanding of the business process flow and associated requirements through Call Flows and Robustness Analysis.
+The main goal is to clarify the requirements and define levels of effort to be done in our terms.
+The GSD becomes the vehicle we use to clarify our understanding of the business process flow.
+Furthermore, this includes associated requirements through Call Flows and Robustness Analysis.

 During this phase, at the customer’s direction, we perform a competitive analysis.
-This effort consists of us calling into competitor IVRs, recording the transactions, mapping out the IVR including the options, and evaluating criteria in the IVR including design features, best practices, persona and design fundamentals.
+This effort consists of us calling into competitor IVRs, recording the transactions, mapping out the IVR including the options.
+Also this includes evaluating criteria in the IVR including design features, best practices, persona and design fundamentals.
 The output of this effort is a score card of IVRs.
-This score card can be used to provide input into the customer’s design direction, with the goal of meeting or exceeding what the competition is doing.
+This score card can be used to provide input into the customer’s design direction.
+Similarly, this is with the goal of meeting or exceeding what the competition is doing.

 Usability testing provides unique insights into how an application will be used, before the application has been fully developed.
 This is done using rapid prototyping and Wizard of Oz testing or “WOz Testing” methods.
 Additionally, other usability centric activities like call monitoring and surveying can be employed to give an indication of how a pre-existing application is performing.
 These activities can be performed either before requirements or after, depending on compliance factors.
 Any time and resources spent on usability results in far fewer defects and a superior user experience.